fahmifahim/linux-daily/linux-admin-lpic1.md

 #### 4. init
 - When the kernel finishes loading, it usually starts /sbin/init.
 This program remains running until the system is shutdown.
 - It is always assigned PID 1 for init process.
-- In SysVinit system, /sbin/init is started during the initial process.
+  - In `SysVinit` system, /sbin/init is started during the initial process.
 Autostart application is executed by order as recorded in the `/etc/inittab`.
+  - In `UpStart` system, `/etc/event.d/rc-default` event is executed in parralel.
+The unit is job.
-- In recent/modern system (like `systemd`), /etc/inittab is no more used.
+  - In `Systemd` system, `/lib/systemd/system/default.target` is executed. /etc/inittab is no more used.

 #### dmesg
 - During the bootup, only The Kernel is running, so it should record and keep its own logs. `dmesg` extract information about the boot process.